singhofen/Capstone-2018-Museum-Website/README.md

 # Final project of Museum IT Capstone project.
 Museum-Website-2018
 Online Communication / Social Media Website.
 This website covers a timeline of the history of social media / online communication from the 1960's to present 2018.
-Developed By:  Lion Group, Valencia College
+Developed By:  Lion Group, Valencia College 2018

 YouTube Link for video presentation of Capstone Project.

 https://www.youtube.com/watch?v=ZTprLZc71hA&feature=youtu.be

 Photos of Museum Website slider.

-Browse Reop. for more information and images.
+Browse repo for more information and images.

  ![image](https://user-images.githubusercontent.com/23155302/39595194-c627c56e-4edc-11e8-965b-a3285df9961a.png)